Sofia Muravieva: 2022–2023 season: Bronze national medal

-Going on to compete at the 2023 Russian Championships, Muravieva finished the event in fourth place.
+Going on to compete at the 2023 Russian Championships, Muravieva finished the event in third place.
 She then closed the season by placing fifth at the 2023 Russian Grand Prix Final.

-2023–2024 season
+2023–2024 season: Silver national medal

-Muravieva began the season by competing at the 2023 Russian Grand Prix Stages 4 and 6, winning gold and bronze, respectively.
+Muravieva began the season by competing at the 2023 Russian Grand Prix IV, Kazan and the 2023 Russian Grand Prix VI, Moscow, winning gold and bronze, respectively.
 She then finished the season by finishing second at the 2024 Russian Championships behind Adeliia Petrosian.

 2024–2025 season

-Muravieva started the season by competing at the 2024 Russian Grand Prix Stages 3 and 5, placing fourth at both events.
+Muravieva started the season by competing at the 2025 Russian Grand Prix III, Krasnoyarsk and the 2024 Russian Grand Prix V, St. Petersburg, placing fourth at both events.
 She then went on to compete at the 2025 Russian Championships, where she finished fourth overall.

 In February, Muravieva competed at the 2025 Russian Grand Prix Final.
 Although she won the short program, Muravieva struggled during the free skate, only placing seventh in that segment.
 She ultimately finished the event in fourth place.

 It was later revealed that Muravieva struggled with health-related issues throughout the season.
 On April 14, 2025, it was announced that Muravieva was leaving Evgeni Plushenko’s academy “Angels of Plushenko.”
 An article by RIA Novosti said “Sofia Muravieva was expelled from Evgeni Plushenko’s academy for "systematic violations" of the training process.
 This was alleged to have included disruption of training, rudeness towards coaches, and breaking the ice.
 In spite of this announcement, Muravieva took to her social media accounts, expressing gratitude towards everyone that worked with her at the FS Academy of Evgeni Plushenko.
 The following week, it was announced that Muravieva had moved to Saint Petersburg, where Alexei Mishin became her new coach.

+2025–2026 season: Request to change citizenship

+Muravieva opened the season by finishing fifth at the 2025 Russian Grand Prix V, Omsk and fourth at the 2025 Russian Grand Prix III, Kazan.
+She then went on to finish fifth at the 2026 Russian Championships.
+In early March, Sofia finished 4th at the 2026 Russian Grand Prix Final, missing the podium by 0.2 points.

+In early May, it was announced that Muravieva ended her partnership with Alexei Mishin at the coach's initiative.
+Following this, Muravieva requested to be excluded from the Russian national team, citing future hopes of representing a different sports federation in the near future.

+2026–2027 season

+During the early season, RIA Novosti shared that Muravieva would continue training in Russia and that changing her sports citizenship was no longer a top priority.